bengu1/GoldMod-Cube2/README.md

 For Windows: *** Installation for Windows is quite easy ***

-      1. Download Archive and unpack it ( you need 7zip or Winrar to unpack )
+      1. Download Mod ( it would be an .zip package - you need 7zip or winrar to decompress it or just use windows-owned archive manager )
-      2. Open "server-init.cfg" and setup all required lines
+      2. Open "server-init.cfg" and setup all required lines like your wishes
-      3. Close and save "server-init.cfg"
+      3. Close and save "server-init.cfg" file
       4. Then start "GoldMod.exe" or "GoldMod.bat"
+      4.1   Just look at the taskbar near by the digital clock down right corner, there's an sauerbraten-similar icon, right click to it, click to "Open Console" to show server console or "Exit" for shutdown server
+      4.1.1 If you use GoldMod.bat you need to close opened console and server console too, otherwise it will keep running
       5. Server is running now.
 Connect to "log/" directory to show server log ( serverlog.gmsl )
-      6. DONE!
+      6. Congratulations!
+You successfully set up your own server. ;D Have fun

       PS: To edit CubeScript Part of mod to to "scripts/" directory
       PPS: To edit source code, open "GoldMod.cbp" ( you need Code::Blocks )
       PPPS: Thanks to degrave for helping me with source ;)

-    PPPPS: Collect Version is only modified in CubeScript, because all commands i needed, are already implemented.
+      PPPPS: For linux and mac installation just follow remod instuctions, they are same

 -------------------------------------------------------------------------------------------------------------